Managing bowel late effects

 Anti-diarrhoea drugs

 The most commonly used treatment is loperamide.
-It slows down your bowel, making the stools more solid and less frequent.
+It slows down your bowel, making stool more solid and less frequent.
 Taking loperamide regularly can work very well for some people.
 It usually works best when taken about 20 to 30 minutes before eating a meal.
+Always take medicines exactly as your cancer team, GP or pharmacist explains.

 It is safe to take loperamide for as long as you need it.
 But you should discuss this with your doctor.